 Reinstall invites you to join us in revisiting PC gaming days gone by.
 Today Pip revisits Oblivion and finds a nostalgic, if empty, world.

-It was a shock to go back to The Elder Scrolls IV: Oblivion.
-I hadn’t been prepared for how dated the world seems now.
+It was a shock to go back to The Elder Scrolls 4: Oblivion.
+I hadn't been prepared for how dated the world seems now.
 I remember it as a vibrant, strange landscape which filled the areas between massive cities with wildlife and odd buildings.
-In 2018 it is a sparse place.
-There aren’t enough trees, there aren’t enough textures, there is a bit of bad weather that seems rooted in place near Kvatch so you can cause the rain to fall by walking into it.
+Now, it is a sparse place.
+There aren't enough trees, there aren't enough textures, there is a bit of bad weather that seems rooted in place near Kvatch so you can cause the rain to fall by walking into it.
 It’s clunky and weird, but it feels so good to be back.

 Actually, before I got to the landscape there was the escape route from the cells.
 The Emperor joined me for that bit, as fellow players will remember.
 What you might not recall—because nostalgia is the flattering Instagram filter of the brain—is that Uriel Septim VII looked like he’d spent his royal downtime investigating Real Housewives Of Beverly Hills levels of Botox.
 I’m also of the opinion that he was wearing a hairpiece.